matwilso/matwilso.github.io/_drafts/essay.md

 probably isn't worth your time.
 You have to know that you absolutely want to learn it.

+You have to really give a shit.

-You **have** to want to learn it, because for difficult things, the truth is they take a ton of time to learn.
+You *have* to want to learn it, because for difficult things, the truth is they take a ton of time to learn.
 You can't expect to learn how to program in 1 month.
 You may be able to write some programs, but you won't be any good.
 You need to accept it.
 The truth is, it will actually take